2026 MCAT Test Dates and Score Release Dates

 Your MCAT score isn’t everything, but it is a heavily weighted factor in medical school applications.
 However, you don’t necessarily need a perfect 528 to get into a top-tier school.

 Right off the bat, if you want to be a competitive candidate, you need to aim for a higher-than-average MCAT.
-According to the AAMC, the average med school applicant has an MCAT score of 506.50, and the average successful matriculant has an MCAT score of 511.90.
+According to the AAMC, the average MCAT score for med school applicants is 506.50, and for successful matriculants, 511.90.

 Admissions committees see each applicant as an investment, and they don’t want to take risks.
 Your MCAT score is considered the best indicator admissions committees have of whether or not you can handle the massive academic challenges that come with medical school.
 So, the higher the score, the better.
 But just how high does your score need to be?